marekmatej/buildout-odoo-postgres/README.md

 Buildout for OpenERP with PostgreSQL
 ====================================

-Buildout for OpenERP 7.0, PostgreSQL 9.3 and Supervisord
+OpenERP 7.0, PostgreSQL 9.3 and Supervisord 3.0

 Usage
 =====